Puevfgvna/OSCP-Preparation/Cheat Sheet/Privesc - Windows/README.md

 python wes.py sysinfo.txt -i 'Elevation of Privilege' --exploits-only
 ```

 Cross reference any results from the output with any known binaries from SecWiki's github kernel precompiled exploits.
-If none are found, use Google.
+If none are found, go through the results and use Google to look for exploits.

 #### Old version
 Make sure python3-xlrd dependency is installed.